Illuminating Salient Contributions in Neuron Activation with Attribution Equilibrium: Introduction

-This concept could be applied to the assignment of attribution as a new approach for evidencing network outputs and interpreting the opposing relevance.
 More formally, $f(I)=[f_1(I), \cdots, f_M(I)]$ is the output of a DNN with input $I=[I_1, \cdots I_N]$ and $M$ number of output neurons.
 The initial relevance is $R$, which has the same shape as the output tensor but only has a target ($t$) output logit, $f_t(I)$.
 Assume that $R$ is fully decomposed into the input features as follows: $R^t=[R_1^t, \cdots, R_N^t]$, and consider the opposite case, i.e., $-R$.
 Other attribution methods are based on finding features that contribute negatively to a decision, resulting in the same final attribution but with an opposite sign compared to the original case, $R$.
-However, our approach aims to maintain the evidence for a decision as positive while preserving the direction of the contribution of each neuron, whereas to negatively alter other irrelevant parts by considering contradictory evidence.
+In contrast, our approach aims to maintain the overall consistency of relevance by preserving the positive contributions of each neuron towards the evidence for a decision, while simultaneously altering irrelevant parts negatively as contradictory evidence.